Can Large Language Models Transform Computational Social Science?: Representative CSS Task Selection

 An utterance is a unit of communication produced by a single speaker to convey a single subject, which may span multiple sentences \citep{bakhtin2010speech}.
 CSS researchers can use utterance data to study linguistic phenomena like the syntax of dialect, the semantics of figurative language, or the pragmatics of humor.
 Utterance-level analysis also reflects human states like emotion and communicative intent, or stable traits like stance and ideology \citep{evans2016machine}.
 We evaluate LLMs on utterance classification tasks for dialect, hate speech, figurative language, emotion, humor, misinformation, ideology, persuasion, semantic change, and stance classification.

-\subsubsection{\task{Dialect Features}}
+\subsubsection{Dialect Features}

 Linguistic feature detection is critical to the study of dialects \citep{eisenstein2011discovering} and ideolects \citep{zhu2021idiosyncratic}, with numerous applications in sociolinguistics, education, and the sociology of class and community membership (see \S\ref{subsec:linguistics}).
 These features can be used to study the sociolinguistics of language change \citep{kulkarni2015statistically,hamilton2016diachronic} or the linguistic biases in educational assessments \citep{craig2002oral} and online moderation \citep{sap2019risk}.
-The utterance is an appropriate level of analysis here because syntactic and morphological features are all defined on subtrees of the sentence node \citep{ziems2022multi}.
+The utterance is an appropriate level of analysis here because syntactic and morphological features are all defined on subtrees of the sentence node \citep{ziems-etal-2023-multi,eisenstein2023md3}.

-We evaluate on the Indian English dialect feature detection task of \citet{demszky2019analyzing} because this is one of the only available datasets to be hand-labeled by a domain expert.
+We evaluate on the Indian English dialect feature detection task of \citet{demszky2020learning} because this is one of the only available datasets to be hand-labeled by a domain expert.
 Additionally, Indian English is the most widely-spoken low-resource variety of English, so the domain is representative.
 The task is to map utterances to a set of 22 grammatical features: i.e., a lack of inversion in $wh$-questions, the omission of copula \textit{be}, or features related to tense and aspect like the \textit{habitual progressive}, found in Indian varieties of English.
+For example, the sentence ``\textit{Two years I stayed alone}'' exemplifies \textit{Preposition Omission}.

-\subsubsection{\task{Emotions}}
+\subsubsection{Emotions}

 Emotion detection, the cornerstone of affective computing \citep{picard2000affective}, is highly relevant to psychology and political science, among other disciplines, since stable emotional patterns in-part define an individual's personality, and targeted emotions outline the political stances she has.
 Additional application domains for the task include emotional contagion \citep{bail2016emotional} and human factors behind economic markets \citep{bollen2011twitter,nguyen2015topic}.